Fiamē Mataʻafa Faumuina Mulinuʻu II

 Mataʻafa and New Zealand Prime minister Keith Holyoake lower the trustee flags on Samoan Independence Day, 1 January 1962.

 Residence in Lepea village, home of his matai chief title Faumuina.

-Fiamē Mataʻafa Faumuina Mulinuʻu II (5 August 1921 – 20 May 1975) was a Western Samoan paramount chief and politician.
-The holder of the Mataʻafa title, one of the four main Samoan chieftainships, he became the first prime minister of Western Samoa in 1959, serving until 1970.
+Fiamē Mataʻafa Faumuina Mulinuʻu II (5 August 1921 – 20 May 1975) was a Samoan paramount chief and politician.
+The holder of the Mataʻafa title, one of the four main Samoan chieftainships, he became the first prime minister of Samoa in 1959, serving until 1970.
 He held the position again from 1973 until his death in 1975.